SAP/spartacus-docs/_pages/fsa/features/dynamicforms/json-structure.md

 - name - Sets control name.
 - required - Defines if control is required.
-- disabled - Defines if control is disabled (disabled fields are not submitted to back end).
+- disabled - Defines if control is disabled (disabled fields are not submitted to the back end).
 - [label](#localizedstring) - Defines control label (supports localization).
 - options - Defines available options for the following input types: dropdown, radio button, checkbox.
 - cssClass - Enables adding unique CSS class to the form control.
 For more information, see [Dynamicforms Styling]({{ site.baseurl }}{% link _pages/fsa/features/dynamicforms/styling.md %}).